-We have some excellent dive sites at shallower depths which means that the second dive will always be an interesting one and remember we allow maximum dive times on all our dives.
+We have some excellent dive sites at shallower depths which means that our shallower dives will always be on interesting dive sites and remember we allow maximum dive times on all our dives.

 When necessary we will have 2 instructors on the boat, one will lead the experienced divers, while the other instructor will lead the less experienced.